usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 inaccessible weight scales typically do not have large platforms that are required for wheelchair access.
-Inaccessible examination tables are usually fixed height “box” tables with static bases, and possibly drawers, that cannot easily be replaced with adjustable mechanisms.
-285 The Department therefore declines to adopt an approach akin to the “replacement rule” that applies in the title II transportation accessibility context, which would require that 100 percent of newly acquired MDE be accessible.
-286 And although one commenter suggested relying on the U.S. Preventive Services Task Force recommendations, the Department does not believe that these recommendations would serve as a useful basis for the scoping requirements in § 35.211(b).
+Inaccessible examination tables are usually fixed height “box” tables with static bases, and possibly drawers, that cannot easily be replaced with adjustable mechanisms. {% fn 289 %} The Department therefore declines to adopt an approach akin to the “replacement rule” that applies in the title II transportation accessibility context, which would require that 100 percent of newly acquired MDE be accessible. {% fn 290 %}
+And although one commenter suggested relying on the U.S. Preventive Services Task Force recommendations, the Department does not believe that these recommendations would serve as a useful basis for the scoping requirements in § 35.211(b).
 The U.S.
-Preventive Services Task Force makes evidence-based recommendations on clinical preventive services and health promotion in primary care settings, 287 but those recommendations are not primarily about the use of MDE and therefore do not serve as a useful model for scoping requirements related to MDE.
+Preventive Services Task Force makes evidence-based recommendations on clinical preventive services and health promotion in primary care settings, {% fn 291 %} but those recommendations are not primarily about the use of MDE and therefore do not serve as a useful model for scoping requirements related to MDE.